Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Cowboys stats and trends

-- In Dallas' 14 games this year, it has 11 wins against the spread.
+- Dallas has played 14 games, with 11 wins against the spread.

-- The Cowboys have been favored by 10 points or more two times this season and covered the spread in one of them.
+- The Cowboys have covered the spread once this season when favored by 10 points or more (in two chances).

-- Dallas' games this year have gone over the total in six out of 14 opportunities (42.9%).
+- Dallas has hit the over in 42.9% of its opportunities this year (six times in 14 games with a set point total).

-- In games that Dallas picks up more than 364.6 yards, the team is 9-1 against the spread and 8-2 overall.
+- Dallas is 9-1 against the spread and 8-2 overall when the team picks up more than 364.6 yards.

-- The Cowboys have turned the ball over three more times (19 total) than the Football Team have forced a turnover (16) this season.
+- This year, the Cowboys have turned the ball over 19 times, three more than the Football Team's takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with Washington.